TechsCode-Team/InsaneShopsWiki/overview/permissions.md

   Allows the player to use the /Shops command
 * `insaneshops.teleportToShop`
   Allows the player to teleport to shops
+* `insaneshops.worldGuardFlag.bypass`
+  Allows the player to bypass the worldGuard shop creation flag
 <br>

 ## Symbols: